-Under the new approach, County staff and the public had the flexibility to add objectives that were unique and important to a particular watershed, but all plans included the standard goals and objectives as a baseline (Table 2-1).
+Under the new approach, County staff and the public had the flexibility to add objectives that were unique and important to a particular watershed, but all plans included the standard goals and objectives as a baseline as presented in Table 2.1

-Table 2-1 Countywide Objectives

-Objective Linked to Goal(s) CATEGORY 1.
-HYDROLOGY 1A.
-Minimize impacts of stormwater runoff on stream hydrology to promote stable stream morphology, protect habitat and support biota.
-1 1B.
+Table 2.1 Countywide Objectives Linked to Objective Goal(s) CATEGORY 1.
+HYDROLOGY 1A.Minimize impacts of stormwater runoff on stream hydrology to promote stable 1 stream morphology, protect habitat, and support biota.
+1B.
 Minimize flooding to protect property and human health and safety.
 2 CATEGORY 2.
-HABITAT 2A.
-Provide for healthy habitat through protecting, restoring and maintaining riparian buffers, wetlands and instream habitat.
-1 2B.
+HABITAT 2A.Provide for healthy habitat through protecting, restoring, and maintaining 1 riparian buffers, wetlands, and instream habitat.
+2B.
 Improve and maintain diversity of native plants and animals in the County.
 1 CATEGORY 3.
-STREAM WATER QUALITY 3A.
-Minimize impacts to stream water quality from pollutants in stormwater runoff.
+STREAM WATER QUALITY 3A.Minimize impacts to stream water quality from pollutants in stormwater runoff.
 1, 2 CATEGORY 4.
-DRINKING WATER QUALITY 4A.
-Minimize impacts to drinking water sources from pathogens, nutrients and toxics in stormwater runoff.
-2

-Objective Linked to Goal(s) Minimize impacts to drinking water storage capacity from sediment in stormwater runoff.
-2 CATEGORY 5 STEWARDSHIP 5A.
-Encourage the public to participate in watershed stewardship.
-3 5B.
-Coordinate with regional jurisdictions on watershed management and restoration efforts such as Chesapeake Bay initiatives.
-3 5C.
+DRINKING WATER QUALITY 4A.Minimize impacts to drinking water sources from pathogens, nutrients, and 2 toxics in stormwater runoff.
+4B.Minimize impacts to drinking water storage capacity from sediment in 2 stormwater runoff.
+CATEGORY 5 STEWARDSHIP 5A.Encourage the public to participate in watershed stewardship.
+3 5B.Coordinate with regional jurisdictions on watershed management and 3 restoration efforts such as Chesapeake Bay initiatives.
+5C.
 Improve watershed aesthetics in Fairfax County.
 1, 3

-Standardizing the goals and objectives will make it easier to integrate plan recommendations into a countywide data management system for prioritizing projects, tracking implementation and evaluating the long-term influence of the plans on the health of County streams.
+Standardizing the goals and objectives made it easier to integrate plan recommendations into a countywide data management system for prioritizing projects, tracking implementation and evaluating the long-term influence of the plans on the health of County streams.